chandantiwari/mindmeld/README.txt

 Script scrape.py will get celebrity mbti types from a known Web site, and write its output under /tmp.
 We already ran this once, copied its output under data so you dont have to run it.
-This is the main data we used to train the classifier.
+This is the main data we used to train the regressor.
 The file is data/myer-briggs.txt, when mineprep.py ran it creates the necessary file.

-Your manual additions to celebrity MBTIs can go under data/myer-briggs-app.txt - everything in this file will be appended to the original file before training file is created by mineprep.
+Your manual additions to celebrity MBTIs, if there is any, should go under data/myer-briggs-app.txt - everything in this file will be appended to the original file before training file is created by mineprep.

 ## MBTI Test

-You can take the MBTI test under doc/mbti_en.html and once answering all questions, hit Evaluate and the -1,0,+1 results will be displayed.
-These results can be copied to clipboard, and from there
+You can take the MBTI test under doc/mbti_en.html and once answering all questions, hit Evaluate and the -1,0,+1 results will be displayed in a messagebox.
+Copy these results to clipboard, and from there paste it in code, as such

 ```ans = ":1:-1:-1:1:0:0:0:1:0:-1:0:0:-1:-1:1:-1:0:0:1:1:-1:1:1:1:0:0:0:-1:1:0:1:1:0:0:0:0:0:1:-1:-1:1:1:1:1:1:1:-1:1:1:1:0:-1:-1:-1:-1:1:0:0:0:0:-1:0:0:-1:0:-1:-1:-1:0:0"
 ans = ans.split(":")[1:]